SAM.gov Registration FAQs

 9. What Points of Contact Should I List?

-A: Your Electronic Business POC is integral to the procurement process.
-Your Government POC will be used by other government systems, such as the CAGE program, when they contact you.
+Your Electronic Business POC is integral to the procurement process.
+Your government POC will be used by other government systems, such as the CAGE program, when they contact you.
 List someone with direct knowledge of this registration for both of those POCs.
 Other POCs are optional or can be the same POC as the main one.
-SAM.gov only requires one individual.
-Diversify as you see fit, but only one person is required.
+While SAM.gov only requires one individual, it may be helpful to have additional personnel with access.

 10. Does My SAM.gov Registration Expire?
 When Should I Renew it?